iiab/iiab/roles/remoteit/README.md

-# Remote support for Internet-in-a-Box
+# Remote support of an Internet-in-a-Box using https://remote.it

-A great to remotely support an Internet-in-a-box (IIAB) is to install and config [remote.it offical website](https://remote.it), for other approaches, please see [FAQ](http://wiki.laptop.org/go/IIAB/FAQ#How_can_I_remotely_manage_my_Internet-in-a-Box.3F) under the topic 31 "How can I remotely manage my Internet-in-a-Box?"
+Remote.it can be a great way to remotely support an Internet-in-a-Box (IIAB).

+For other approaches, please see http://FAQ.IIAB.IO -> "How can I remotely manage my Internet-in-a-Box?"

 ## Getting started

 ### Create a remote.it account

-1. Go to [remote.it offical website](https://remote.it) and sign up for an account
+1. Go to the [remote.it website](https://remote.it) and sign up for an account.
-2. Download the desktop verison (optional)
+2. OPTIONAL: Download [remote.it's desktop application](https://remote.it/download/) e.g. for Windows, macOS or Linux.

 ### Install remote.it onto an IIAB